 One key cooperative principle is to return earnings to our patrons.
-In December 2016, we distributed a patronage payment representing 41 basis points on direct notes to our 14 lending associations and three OFIs, effectively lowering their borrowing costs and enabling them to pass the value along to the farmers, ranchers and other borrowers they serve.
+In December 2017, we distributed a patronage payment of 39 basis points on direct notes to 14 lending associations and three OFIs.

-In total, the bank returned \$96.4 million in cash through four patronage programs and allocated another \$6.0 million for potential cash payout to one of our participations partners:
+In total, the bank returned \$97.9 million in cash through four patronage programs and allocated another \$6.0 million for potential cash payout to one of our participations partners:

-Earnings Patronage on Direct Note \$ 57.8 million

-Participations Patronage \$ 37.7 million

-Stock Investment Patronage \$ 4.8 million

-Capitalized Participation Pool Patronage \$ 2.1 million
+Capitalized Participation Pool Patronage \$ 2.1 million Stock Investment Patronage \$ 6.1 million Participations Patronage \$ 37.4 million Earnings Patronage on Direct Note \$ 58.3 million

-Total \$ 102.4 million
+Total \$ 103.9 million

-The bank distributed another \$50.2 million in preferred stock dividends, returning a total of \$152.6 million in total patronage and dividends, or 79.3 percent of 2016 net income, to our affiliated lending cooperatives and other stockholders.
+The bank distributed another \$50.3 million in preferred stock dividends, bringing the total that we are returning to our affiliated cooperatives and other stockholders to \$154.2 million, or 78.7 percent of our 2017 net income.